snipergaming888/BTD6-MM---INSTA-Farm/README.md

 # will i get banned for using this!?!?!??!
 most likey not. if you are still sceptical, run steam in offline mode.

+# it won't work for tier 4 crates and above?!?!??!
+due to how you get more insta monkeys the higher level the crates are, it is hard to have the script know how many you will get. i am working on a solution.